mansisampat8/mansisampat8.github.io/_posts/2025-10-09-why-every-founder-needs-real-consumer-feedback.md

 - Hesitates
 - Says, “Hmm, I’m not sure”

-> That’s the moment of truth — the moment your next breakthrough often comes from.
+> That’s the moment of truth; the moment your next breakthrough often comes from.

 At Consumer Kanvas, we don’t just collect opinions.
 We dig into perceptions, habits, and motivations.
 Our sessions help founders uncover: